• Skip to primary navigation

 Can I claim my laptop if I use it for personal stuff as well as my studies?

-You can claim for expenses that are for both study and for personal use but you need to work out what percentage is study and what percentage is personal.
-So, if you use your laptop 70% of the time for your course and 30% for personal use, you can claim 70% of the expense as a self-education tax deduction.
+You can claim expenses that are for both study and personal use but you need to work out what percentage is study and what percentage is personal.
+So, if you use your laptop 70% of the time for your course and 30% for personal use, you can claim 70% of the expense as a self education tax deduction.

-Now, the $250 reduction is where these expenses get a little complicated.
-Basically, in some cases you can’t claim the first $250 of self-education expenses for textbooks, stationary, tuition and student fees, travel, car expenses and home office running costs.
+Now, the $250 reduction is where self education expenses get a little complicated.
+Up until June 30 2022, you can’t claim the first $250 of self education expenses for items in what the ATO refer to as ‘Category A’ expenses, such as textbooks, stationery, tuition and student fees.

-However, you CAN offset other types of expenses against these, such as; depreciation on items costing over $300 and repair costs.
+However, you CAN offset other types of expenses against these Category A expenses, such as the depreciation on items costing over $300, and repair costs.
 These can reduce or cancel out that $250 deduction.

-Luckily, our friendly accountants, make sure Etax clients claim ALL the education expenses they are entitled to.
+Luckily, our friendly accountants make sure Etax clients claim ALL the education expenses they’re entitled to.
 So don’t worry about trying to work out confusing ATO calculators or how many years they think your laptop will last – seriously!
-Life’s too short
+Life’s too short.

 Don’t forget to keep your receipts!